 Once there Father Jacob faced an immemse task, bearing the responsibility for an area that spread out over several islands in the Bering Sea.
 But despite exhaustion and the harsh climate, within six months of his arrival he had recorded over 400 chrismations, plus baptisms, weddings, and funerals.

 In 1836, tragedy struck the priest hard.
 Both his wife and father died, and the family house was destroyed by fire.
 But with the support of his bishop (later Saint) Innocent he carried on.
 Like Saint Clement, his chief concern was that people should hear and understand the Liturgy and Scripture in their own languages.
 He invented two alphabets, translated, and personally taught his people.
 Later in life he traveled hundreds of miles to minister to families living along the Yukon and Kuskokwim Rivers.

 Saint Jacob also shared with Saint Clement the experience of being badly treated by those who feared his influence.
 In 1863 he was the victim of false but ugly accusations, and though he was completely cleared, his already-failing health was further undermined.
 He died a year later.

 Many of us take for granted having the Bible and worship services in our own language.
-But two saints we remember this week contended with huge difficulties to achieve that goal.
+But these two saints contended with huge difficulties to achieve that goal.
 Fortunately for us, they didn't let hardships or fierce opposition deter them.
 No doubt they rejoice when we honor their work by being faithful in church attendance and the reading of Scripture.